edgefarm/edgefarm/README.md

 - k3d
 - kubectl
 - helm
+- openssl

 There are some predefined handy commands that make the setup easier.

-`devspace run init`: Initialization, incl. k3d cluster setup.
+`devspace run init`: Initialization with k3d cluster setup, kubeedge certs and kubeedge instance.

 `devspace run purge`: Remove all created resources, incl. clusters.